 Different colors indicate different types of events.
 The range of events that can be recorded is:

 Alternatively, the workbook also displays the query text for any specific event that you want to examine in detail.
 You can access the detail by clicking on any of the green executing query events in the bar chart.
 This is a handy feature which allows you to review any query text that may be of interest without having to leave the tableau performance summary dashboard.

 If you click on an Executing Query event in either the Timeline or Events section of a performance recording dashboard, the text for that query is displayed in the Query section.
 For example:

 Sometimes the query is truncated and you’ll need to look at the Tableau log to find the full query.
 Most database servers can give you advice about how to optimize a query by adding indexes or other techniques.
 See your database server documentation for details.

 Sometimes for efficiency, Tableau intelligently combines multiple queries into a single query against the data.
 In this case, you may see an Executing Query event for the Null worksheet and zero queries being executed for your named worksheets.

 Query execution represents the time that it takes for the data source to execute a query and redeem the data requested by the worksheet.
-If the data sources is a database, it is very helpful to see the queries issued by tableau in order to identify inefficiencies.
+If the data source is a database, it is very helpful to see the queries issued by tableau in order to identify inefficiencies.
 Common issues include poor indexing strategies, fragmented indexes, database contention, insufficient database resources, and inefficient SQL queries.
-If the data sources is the tableau data engine, there are fewer trouble shooting options.
+If the data source is the tableau data engine, there are fewer troubleshooting options.

 Tableau Desktop recognizes a set of geographic roles that can be used to automatically geocode your data and create map views.
 For example, Tableau Desktop recognizes country names, state/province names, city names, and area codes.